tabjy/webgl-tetris/README.md

 ## 3rd-Party Codes

 All 3rd-part codes are development-dependencies, and mostly used for Webpack packaging/integration.
 No 3rd-party codes are required at run time.
 No 3rd-part code is related to rendering, 2D transformations, linear algebra, or game logic.
-For a comprehensive list of these 3-rd party modules, please see `package.json`.
+For a comprehensive list of these modules, please see `package.json`.

 **I claim full ownership of all code that's running while grading.**